 However, subsequent use doesn’t match the original experience.
 Nevertheless, you keep on using just because it might be possible to relive the initial high.
 Over time, you have to increase the dose repeatedly.
 This is known as “chasing the high” and can lead many people into a pattern of consistent use and eventual addiction.
 Along with the daily use come health problems, financial instability, and the loss of relationships.

 Why Do People Use Heroin When the Downside is So Significant?

-It’s no longer about the high; it’s about keeping withdrawal symptoms away.
-This understanding explains the urgency that people in need of another fix display.
+It’s no longer about the high; it’s about keeping these withdrawal symptoms away.
+This understanding explains the urgency that people in need of another fix will often display.
 You can’t just stop using and be okay.
 The only thing that can end the vicious cycle is participation in a heroin addiction treatment program.